Masterclass Series: Simplifying Software Architecture4 min readReading Time: 3 minutes

 4. Make the right decisions early on

-Architecture strategies are all about making the right decisions early on, so that your sapling grows into a tree.
-But that’s not all, the tree will then continue to grow the many strong roots that form the foundation of its architecture.
+Architecture strategies are all about making the right decisions early on so that your sapling successfully grows into a tree.
+The thoughtful decisions made early on in the process create a firm foundation or the strong roots that support the tree for many years to come.

 About Ajey Gore

 Ajey Gore is currently the Operating Partner – Technology/CTO at Sequoia Capital (India & SEA).
-He comes with 25+ years of experience in building products, software development & design across companies like Thoughtworks, CodeIgnition, Hoppr, and Gojek.
+He comes with 25+ years of experience in building products, software development & design.
+Gore has worked across renowned companies like Thoughtworks, CodeIgnition, Hoppr, and Gojek.

 Driven by the desire to give back to the startup community, Ajey joined hands with Sequoia Captial in 2020.
 He now helps businesses with their tech and product-based challenges and uses the experiences to impart knowledge to other teams.